 - Can I survive mentally and financially between makeup jobs?

-- Have I the aptitude and good grace to be able to start at the beginning as a trainee and work my way, slowly, up the makeup ladder?
+- Have I the aptitude and good grace to start at the beginning as a trainee and work my way, slowly, up the makeup ladder?

-- Can I get up at 5 AM in the morning, drive to a location in the rain and dark and arrive not only perfectly on time, but amazingly cheerful every time?
+- Can I get up at 5 a.m., drive to a location in the rain and dark and arrive not only perfectly on time, but amazingly cheerful every time?

-If you can answer yes honestly to these questions, then maybe, one day, you could be a makeup artist.
-So, do you still want to be a makeup artist?
+If you can honestly answer yes to these questions, maybe one day you could be a media makeup artist.
+Do you still want to be a makeup artist?
 Then read on!

 Sign Me Up!
 Where Do I Start?